-Reference is made to Note 44 'Risk management' in the 2020 Annual Report of NN Leven regarding the risk exposure of NN Leven, including the exposure arising from off-balance sheet positions and describing the measures used to assess these risks.
-Reference is made to the 2020 Annual Review ('Our Risk Profile') for the Material risks that that NN Leven is exposed to.
+Reference is made to Note 44 'Risk management' in the 2021 Annual Report of NN Leven regarding the risk exposure of NN Leven, including the exposure arising from off-balance sheet positions and describing the measures used to assess these risks.
+Reference is made to the 2021 Annual Review ('Our Risk Profile') for the Material risks that NN Leven is exposed to.

-As at 31 December 2020, no material risks were transferred to special purpose vehicles outside NN Leven.
-For the risks transferred to consolidated special purpose vehicles, reference is made to Note 40 'Structured entities' in the 2020 Annual Report of NN Leven.
+As at 31 December 2021, no material risks were transferred to special purpose vehicles outside the consolidation scope of NN Leven.
+For the risks transferred to consolidated special purpose vehicles, reference is made to Note 40 'Structured entities' in the 2021 Annual Report of NN Leven.